 These are the rooms that are created by invoking the create room client SDK api.
-Such rooms will automatically get destroyed when the last joined user in such a room will leave.
-Or if a room is created and no one joins it for 60 minutes.
+Such rooms will automatically get destroyed if they remain empty for 60 minutes.
 These room’s properties are also dynamic and can be updated or removed through out its lifetime through the update room properties API.

 Once users have joined a room, they can use APIs to send string based chat messages or byte array update peers.
 These apis result in a broadcast of the message to all users that have subscribed to the room.
 These apis are where you build the realtime multiplayer interactions for example sending each other your players coordinates, moves etc.

 These are special kind of dynamic rooms.
 These rooms are designed for turn based rooms where the users have a fixed amount of time allotted to make their move, else the turn passes to the next user.
 Only on a users turn, is it allowed to send a move request to the server.
 Once the move changes, the server issues an automatic notification onMoveCompleted to all the subscribed users of the room with the move meta data and the next player whose turn it is.
 The server takes care of all the synchronization and timer logic and developers don’t need to worry about it on the client side.

 Difference between joining and subscribing a room

 When a user joins a room, it becomes a part of it, i.e. it can interact with other players in that room by sending chat messages and update peers.
 But to be able to receive notifications for such actions from other players, a user needs to subscribe to that room.